C-you-know/HVAIR-Search-Engine/ReadMe.md

  ## Dataset

+ The dataset has 21176 ecommerce products and they together have a subset of 3249 attributes.
+In the dataset, there are 16083 unique items all having diffrent features.
+The primary key of the dataset is the ```id```.
+If an item doesn't have a value for an attribute, it is populated with a NULL value.

 ### Load the dataset

 The data is loaded using the ```"pd.read_json()"``` and immediately converted into a pandas dataframe.
 I have used pandas dataframe because it underscores the high dissimilarity between the attributes of the dataset.